KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

       Figure 1

-   That is where :menuselection:`View --> Undo History` comes in.
+   That is where :menuselection:`Menu --> View --> Undo History` comes in.
 It opens a dockable window which lists all the changes made to your project in the order they were made.
 When a project file is first opened the window looks like Figure 1.

 .. container:: clear-both